sirixdb/sirixdb.github.io/architecture.md

 ![pageStructure](images/pageStructureOneRev.png){: style="max-width: 1200px; height: 800px; margin: 1.5em"}
 </div>

+The `UberPage` is the main entry point.
+It contains header information about the configuration of the resource as well as a reference to an `IndirectPage`.
+A reference contains the offset of the IndirectPage in the data-file or the transaction-intent log and an in-memory pointer.
+IndirectPages are used to increase the fanout of the tree.
+We currently store 512 references to either another layer of indirect pages or the `RevisionRootPage`/`RecordPage`.
+A new level of indirect pages is added whenever we run out of the number of records we can store in the leaf pages (either revisions or records), which are referenced by the `IndirectPage`s.

-We borrowed ideas from the filesystem ZFS as for instance checksums stored in parent database-pages/page-fragments, which forms a self-validating merkle-tree as well as our internal tree-structure of databases-pages.
+We borrowed the ideas from the filesystem ZFS and hash-array based tries as we also store checksums in parent database-pages/page-fragments, which in turn form a self-validating merkle-tree.